Call me morbid but I am fascinated by cemeteries.

 Recoleta Cemetery – Buenos Aires, Argentina

 Palatial tombs crowd together along the labyrinthine pathways of this famous Cemetery.
 Most people come to see where Eva Peron, the former First Lady of Argentina, is interred.
-The magnificent stone work of the tombs make this cemetery a very interesting place to visit.
+The magnificent stone work of the tombs make this cemetery a very interesting place to visit during a visit to Buenos Aires.

 Sleepy Hollow Cemetery – Concord, Massachusetts, USA